ibm-cloud-docs/netezza/webconsole/databases.md

 |User tables    | Specifies the number of tables that are created in the database.|
 |Character set| Specifies the character set for the database.|
 |Created on | Specifies when the database was created.|
-{: caption="Table 1.
-The table lists database-related values and their definitions." caption-side="bottom"}
+{: caption="The table lists database-related values and their definitions." caption-side="bottom"}

 ## Creating databases
 {: #create-db}